labor-digital/asset-building/README.md

 For more information see: https://github.com/jantimon/iconfont-webpack-plugin

 ## Analyze your chunks
 When you are working with multiple chunks you will at some point in time want to take a look on what's in those files.
 We use webpack-bundle-analyzer internally to provide you with that inside.
 To analyze your chunks call `npm run analyze` and the report will show up in your default browser, after the build finished.

+## Postcardware
+You're free to use these images, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

+Our address is: LABOR.digital - Fischtorplatz 21 - 55116 Mainz, Germany

+We publish all received postcards on our [company website](https://labor.digital).